yuraxdrumz/blog/source/_posts/Basics-of-Strategic-Domain-Driven-Design.md

 ## Example Domain
 ![](./sddd.jpg)
 Once we identify what are our domains and boundaries we can start drawing context maps between them.
 In this example we can see the U for upstream and D for downstream.
 The online banking services acts as a supporting or a generic subdomain to our core PFM Banking domain.
-We use ACL to give a unified response to the upstream.
+We use ACL when we receive a response and model it appropriately internally.
 We have a partnership relationship with the Expense Tracking Domain, which means we need to deliver together as we may have a mutual dependency.
 Last, we have a conformist relationship with the Web User Profiling.
 Maybe, the team cant change or wont change their implementation of a model, so we need to do it on our side, on the core domain.

 ## Summary